piotrwitek/react-redux-typescript-scripts/README.md

 ## Installation

-This module is distributed via npm package and should be installed as one of your project's `devDependencies`:
+This package is distributed via npm and should be installed as one of your project's `devDependencies`:

 ```